emanuel2718/qtop/README.md

 # Quantum Top

-## Simple script to learn about making charts with ascii on the terminal for an ongoing idea
+	Simple script to learn about making charts with ascii on the terminal for an ongoing idea.

 ## Screenshot: